Grizzly - Polar Bear Hybrid

 The government returned the carcass to Martell.
 Though the hybrid species has no conservational value (like white tigers), it is an amazing phenomenon and I am sad the hunter kept his prize.
 I think he should have been compensated and asked to donate the pelt to a museum where others could learn about the phenomenon.

 Lastly, I will note that the US government is considering giving polar bears a ‘threatened’ status.
 The Canadian government has a different perspective as anecdotal evidence from aboriginals and official wildlife surveys indicate the polar bear population in Canada actually appears to be growing.
-This of course is a notion that doesn’t appeal to Prime Minister Steven Harper, as he is a proponent of climate change and the growing polar bear population does not fit well into his campaign.
-But that is a debate for another posting.
+This of course is a notion that doesn’t appeal fit well with proponents of climate change, but that is a debate for another posting.

 Regardless of controversy surrounding these amazing animals I hate that the government advocates rich people throwing out $50,000 for the opportunity to shoot one of these creatures.
 It is one more example of how Canada continues to sell its natural resources and decimate its environment for a few greenbacks.